Soft and Fluffy Old-Fashioned Yeast Rolls

 - The first rise.
 Shape the dough into a ball and place it in a clean, lightly oiled bowl.
 Next, cover with plastic wrap or a damp tea towel.
 Allow to rise in a warm place for 1 hour or until doubled in size.

 - Divide and shape.
 Turn the dough out onto a clean surface.
 Then, divide it into 24 equal pieces using a sharp knife.
-Next is to shape each piece into a ball by pinching the bottoms until the tops are smooth.
-Spray a glass 13 x 9 baking dish with nonstick spray and place the dough balls inside.
+Next, shape each piece into a ball by pinching the bottoms until the tops are smooth.
+Spray a 13 x 9 glass baking dish with nonstick spray and place the dough balls inside.

 - Bake.
 Remove the plastic wrap and brush the rolls with 2 tablespoons of melted butter.
 Bake for 18-20 minutes, until golden brown.
 Brush with the remaining 1 tablespoon of melted butter while still warm.